- New iPhone to be released in September 2019

-In this section we look at some of the new design changes coming to iPhone design, whether for utility, protection or sheer cosmetic beauty.
+In this section we look at some of the new design changes coming to iPhone design, whether for reasons of utility, protection or pure cosmetic beauty.

-Twin-lens rear cameras are looking increasingly old-fashioned - by the end of 2019 we expect most new Android handsets to have three lenses on the back - and a widely repeated rumour holds that Apple is going to step up its game in this area.
+Twin-lens rear cameras are looking increasingly old-fashioned - by the end of 2019 we expect most new Android handsets to have three lenses on the back - and a widespread rumour holds that Apple is going to step up its game in this area.

 The earliest image of this was posted by prolific leaker OnLeaks, and shows the three lenses and the flash arranged in an irregular square.
 He emphasised in a subsequent tweet, however, that it was "a freakingly [sic] early leak and thus, things may change until official launch".
 He further added, when comments expressed dislike of the design, that "it will look much smaller" in real life.